 What Should I Do If I Modify My Car?

 It only impacts your insurance if you do not let your insurer know.
-As it may cause complications if you go to make a claim and they find undeclared modifications on your car.
+It may cause complications if you make a claim and they find undeclared modifications on your car.